chhjel/HealthCheck/README.md

 * Endpoint Control module to set request limits for decorated endpoints, as well as viewing some request statistics.
 * Overview module where registed events that can be shown in a status interface, e.g. showing the stability of integrations.
 * Audit module where actions from other modules are logged.
-* Datarepeater module that can store and retry sending/recieving data with modifications.
+* Data repeater module that can store and retry sending/recieving data with modifications.
-* Dataflow module that can show filtered custom data.
+* Data flow module that can show filtered custom data.
 For e.g. previewing the latest imported/exported data.
+* Data exporter module that can filter and export data.
 * Event notifications module for notifying through custom implementations when custom events occur.
 * Settings module for custom settings related to healthcheck.
 * IDE where C# scripts can be stored and executed in the context of the web application.